-Cranial Cruciate Ligament (CCL) injuries are a common orthopedic issue in dogs, often leading to significant pain and mobility problems.
-Dog owners must understand what a CCL rupture is, how to recognize it, and what treatment options include surgery and recovery.
+Cranial cruciate ligament (CCL) injuries are a common orthopedic issue in dogs, often leading to significant pain and mobility problems.
+Today, our White House help dog owners understand what a CCL rupture is, how to recognize it, and what treatment options are available.

 What is a cranial cruciate ligament (CCL) rupture?